-This chapter refers to some of the profiles of Afghan applicants, encountered in the caseload of EU Member States.
+This chapter refers to some of the profiles of applicants from Afghanistan, encountered in the caseload of EU Member States.
 It represents a non-exhaustive list and the fact that a certain profile is included in it or not is without prejudice to the determination of their protection needs.
-Furthermore, the order of listed profiles does not reflect any assessment of the risk of persecution.

 While the conclusions under this common analysis could provide general guidance, the protection needs of each applicant should be examined individually.
 The non-exhaustive lists of examples with regard to sub-profiles at a differentiated risk and to circumstances, which would normally increase or decrease the risk, are to be taken into account in light of all circumstances in the individual case.

 In some cases, even if the applicant no longer belongs to a certain profile, they may still be targeted and have a well-founded fear of persecution related to their past belonging to such a profile.
 However, in the individual assessment, it may be relevant to take into account the time that has passed and whether the applicant had remained in Afghanistan for a long period of time without encountering persecution.

 Family members, merely due to their relation to the refugee, may be at risk of persecution in such a manner that could be the basis for refugee status.
 It should also be noted that individuals belonging to the family of a person qualifying for international protection could have their own protection needs.

 The individual applicant could fall under more than one profile included in this common analysis.
 The protection needs associated with all such circumstances should be fully examined.

 The considerations under each profile should, furthermore, be viewed without prejudice to the credibility assessment of the applicant’s claims.
 This common analysis deals solely with issues of risk analysis and qualification.